 Indigenous Education Award

-Individual faculty members, individual staff members or teams that include both faculty members and staff are encouraged.
-A maximum of 2 awards per year will be conferred (can be individuals or teams).
-Teams can be composed of a combination of Indigenous and non-Indigenous members.
+- Individual faculty members, individual staff members or teams that include both faculty members and staff are encouraged to apply.

-For the purpose of this award, Indigenous Education at Queen鈥檚 can include:
+For this award, Indigenous Education at Queen鈥檚 can include:

 Selection Criteria:

-The successful nominee is decided through the main committee adjudication as the nominee who best meets or exceeds the following criteria:
+Successful nominations are decided through the main adjudication committee, and are the strongest package, that best meets or exceeds all the following criteria:

 Criterion #1: Motivating and Inspiring